Lake Whitney is in North Central Texas and conveniently

 property adjacent to government land is subject to

-local shoreline management plan.
-For instance, mooring buoys
+local shoreline management plan (SMP).
+For instance, per the